GET IN TOUCH

 How to Remove or Release a Utah Tax Lien

 Removing or releasing a Utah tax lien involves a detailed process managed by the Utah State Tax Commission.
-The goal is to resolve the total delinquent amount and clear the government’s claim on real property, business property, or personal property.
-Following each step carefully ensures that the lien is withdrawn from public records and the taxpayer’s credit is restored.
+The goal is to resolve the total delinquent amount and clear the government's claim on real, personal, and other property.
+Following each step carefully ensures that the lien is withdrawn from active enforcement and the taxpayer's credit is restored.

 Step 1: Verify the Outstanding Debt